Sunday, December 26, 2021

 For example, King David was guilty of great sins and misdeeds.
 He repented of these (Psalms 7) and went on to serve God in holiness, saying, "Yahweh has rewarded me according to my righteousness.
 According to the cleanness of my hands he has recompensed me."
 (Psalms 18:20)

 We, too, are called to Holiness and to piety by King David's example and by that of Jesus, who pleased God and did all the things that He asked him to do (John 8:29) and was chosen as his spokesman and Son at his baptism (Luke 3:22).
-He calls us to follow him, and to do all the he did.
+He calls us to follow him, and to do all that he did.
 (Matt.
 4:19, John 13:15, 14:12) And unless those are empty words, our Master meant for us to do just that.

 We know that with the help of our Father in heaven, we may humbly seek to walk in the steps of His Son, Jesus, taking up our cross daily to follow him.
 By this, we become the beings that God created us to be, and we build God's kingdom on Earth with our acts of kindness and service.